 Today’s update is one push forward in a long journey ahead.
 By contributing our voices, our work, and our community alongside the work of many, many others, we hope to be part of a sustaining movement that leads to real change.
 We have always been a company more focused on show than tell; we are committed to doing the “work of the work” within our own company and the communities we invest in, and being held accountable for our actions.
 Tackling issues of inequality is core to our mission, which is to inspire people to be their best selves, and we are dedicated to the movement.

 About Stitch Fix:

-Stitch Fix is reinventing the shopping experience by delivering one-to-one personalization to our clients through the combination of data science and human judgment.
+Stitch Fix is an online personal styling service that is reinventing the shopping experience by delivering one-to-one personalization to our clients through the combination of data science and human judgment.
 Stitch Fix was founded in 2011 by CEO Katrina Lake.
-Since then, we’ve helped millions of men and women discover and buy what they love through personalized shipments of apparel, shoes and accessories, hand-selected by Stitch Fix stylists and delivered to our clients’ homes.
+Since then, we’ve helped millions of women, men, and kids discover and buy what they love through personalized selections of apparel, shoes, and accessories, curated by Stitch Fix stylists and algorithms.
 For more information about Stitch Fix, please visit http://www.stitchfix.com.